-The House resumed from April 11 consideration of the motion that Bill , be read the second time and referred to a committee.
+The House resumed from April 11 consideration of the motion that Bill , be read the second time and referred to a committee, and of the amendment.

 Mr. Speaker, I will be splitting my time with the hon. member for .